This arcade style platform game for the Nintendo DS was released by the legendary SEGA in October of 2011.

 Your characters move around the screen very well and you can easily climb ladders, shimmy through air-ducts, use crates to take cover (which is really cool) as well as being able to run, duck, jump and roll your way around the levels.

-The only slight niggle I have is that sometimes you can fire your weapon and not seem to hit anything (especially the alien eggs), but to be fair this does not really affect how the game plays overall.
+The only slight niggle I have is that sometimes you can fire your weapon and not seem to hit anything (especially any alien eggs sitting on the floor), but to be fair this does not really affect how the game plays overall.

 Your character moves and interacts with the scenery well and it is also possible to escape from tight situations if you keep your cool and perform everything smooth and by the numbers.